 - Wipe quickly and efficiently until your baby is wiped down.
 (They will be squirming, but you got this!)

-- Throw the whole mess away and set aside soiled laundry to spot clean once the baby is dressed.
+- Throw the whole mess away and set aside soiled laundry to spot clean with a mild detergent once the baby is dressed.

-- Put on a fresh diaper and change of clothes (that you ALWAYS have in your diaper bag)
+- Put on a fresh diaper and the extra change of clothes (that you ALWAYS have in your diaper bag)

 - Once you can rinse out soiled clothes in the tub and get as much as you can out.

-- Treat with a spot cleaner or soak in warm water with Oxiclean.
+- Treat baby’s clothes with a stain remover or soak in warm water with Oxiclean.

-- Try out all the tips above to avoid any more diaper blowouts.
+- Try out all the tips above to avoid diaper blowouts.
 Good Luck!